stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 leanings were very peculiar, and which, though containing a certain artificially created element, may have been in part the degenerate descendants of those peculiar entities who had left the relics.
-As aeons passed, and mechanical discoveries made the business of life extremely easy, a concentration of the people of Tsath took place; so that all the rest of K&rsquo;n-yan became relatively deserted.
+As aeons passed, and mechanical discoveries made the business of life extremely easy, a concentration of the people of Tsath took place; so that all the rest of K'n-yan became relatively deserted.

   It was easier to live in one place, and there was no object in maintaining